Multi-User-Domain/SimPolis/README.md

 In Godot all objects ultimately inherit from `Node`

 Nodes which are RDF-ready should have an attribute `urlid` (a string URL identifying the object... it is globally unique.
-[More information on webid and graph data](https://inqlab.net/2019-11-19-a-primer-on-the-semantic-web-and-linked-data.html)), and should contain a function `save` which serializes the object into a JSON-LD dict.
+[More information on webid and graph data](https://inqlab.net/2019-11-19-a-primer-on-the-semantic-web-and-linked-data.html)), and should contain functions `load` and `save` for parsing and serializing JSON-LD data to and from the node.
 Common classes like agents and buildings already provide implementations of this.
 Not everything has to be JSON-LD, but anything that isn't won't be shared in the federation (it will be local to the game, and other games won't know about it at all)

 # Agents